 #GivingTuesday Fundraiser Ideas

 Peer-to-peer (P2P) fundraising is a technique that allows you to bring in new supporters by leveraging existing supporters.
 A team fundraiser is when a group of P2P fundraisers come together to fundraise for a common cause.
+An event is when a group of teams and individuals work together toward an even bigger goal.
 And, on a day when nonprofits all over the globe are fundraising, you need all the help you can get!
 So, why not form a team?

 Board of Directors Challenge

 Your Board of Directors is a natural partner for a team campaign.
 Not only are board members well-versed in your work and able to speak to the good your nonprofit does, they’re usually well-connected to others interested in charitable giving.

 Are there any better spokespeople for your cause than the people who work for it every day and devote their personal time to helping?
 Nope!
 So, since these groups are such powerful advocates for your cause, encourage them to start a team and help fundraise on #GivingTuesday.